Only under limited circumstances can directors, whether appointed or elected, be removed by fellow directors.

 Unsound Mind.
 The board may declare vacant the seat of a director who has been declared of unsound mind by a final order of court.
 (Corp.
 Code §7221(a).)

-Open Meeting Removal.
-The vote by a board to vacate a seat should be done in open session.
-It is not a disciplinary action--the board is not fining a director for violating a rule.
+Due Process.
+The vote to vacate a seat is not a disciplinary action--the board is not fining a director for violating a rule.
 Rather, it is declaring the seat vacant because the person is no longer qualified to be a director.
+Even so, the board should give notice to the director and hold a hearing in executive session to give the director an opportunity to cure the disqualification.
+If the director cannot or refuses to cure the disqualifying issue, the board can vote to vacate the seat.

 Replacement Director.
 Once a seat has been vacated, the board can appoint a replacement to fill the seat unless the bylaws state otherwise.